Yrahcaz7/The-Septenary-Forest/docs/main-mod-info.md

 - `onLoad()`: **optional**.
 A function that runs when the game is finished loading, if it exists.
 Use this if you have additional custom things that need loading or setup!

+- `update(diff)`: **optional**.
+This function is called every game tick.
+Use it for any passive resource production or time-based things. `diff` is the time since the last tick.

 ## Less important things

 - `backgroundStyle`: A CSS object containing the styling for the background of the full game.
 Can be a function!